streamthoughts/kafka-connect-file-pulse/README.md

 ## Documentation

-Documentation for this connector can be found on [GitHub Page](https://streamthoughts.github.io/kafka-connect-file-pulse/)
+If you want to read about using Connect File Pulse, the documentation can be found on [GitHub Page](https://streamthoughts.github.io/kafka-connect-file-pulse/)

 ## Contributions

 Any feedback, bug reports and PRs are greatly appreciated!
+See our [guideline](./CONTRIBUTING.md)

 ## Licence